petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

 ### What generation are you?

-Here's a fun example of how you can use this to personalise content.
+Here's a fun example of how you can add a script to your .md to generate personalised content.

 ``` html
 <script>